Brainchain09/HHT/NewYork/README.md

 ## New York City

 This dataset details the expansion of the City of New York.
-As it uses the set operators to compute geometries it can not be analysed using the algorithm as of now.
 This dataset was built manually using informations found in :

 MACY JR, Harry.
 Before the Five-Borough City: The Old Cities, Towns, and Villages That Came Together to Form ‘Greater New York.’.
 The New York Genealogical and Biographical Society, 1995, p.
 3-10.
 Available at : https://anthonywrobins.com/MASresources/Before.The.Five.Boroughs.Harry1.Macy.pdf